MBA entrepreneurs: Why many bschool grads may never launch a startup

 For intellectually rich but financially poor (immediately after completing the MBA) grads, the prospects of getting into high paying jobs in management consulting and investment banking careers seems like a quicker way to address the immediate goals of getting their bank balance health back to normal.

 Startups, in contrast, have a much longer gestation period (often running into several years), before the entrepreneur can even expect to break even.
 Profits can take longer.
 The unpredictable nature of entrepreneurship ventures goes beyond finances.
-There’s the big question mark that accompanis every single facet of running the new company – market demand, operational inefficiencies, serious talent shortage.
+There’s the big question mark that accompanies every single facet of running the new company – market demand, operational inefficiencies, serious talent shortage.

 Lack of real world skills